Maigard/git-class/slides.md

 ## What is Git?

+* Collaboration and versioning tool
 * Distributed Version Control System
 * Written by Linus Torvalds (The linux guy)
-* Widely used industry tool

 Note: Ken

 ---

+## What problems does git solve?

+* The 'final' version problem

+  * 'final paper'
+  * 'final final paper'
+  * 'final final paper 2'
+  * 'final final paper 2 - Peer reviewed'

+Note: Ken

+---

-## What is Git good for?
+## What problems does git solve?

-* Having a "Safe space" to work (branches)
-* Collaborating with others
-* Tracking file changes
+* A better way to “undo” changes
+* A better way to collaborate than mailing files back and forth
+* A better way to share your code and other scientific work with the world

 Note: Ken